Martin Ratio

 How the Martin Ratio Is Calculated

-The formula for the Martin Ratio is relatively straightforward: **Martin Ratio = (Portfolio Return - Risk-Free Rate) / Ulcer Index** Where: * **Portfolio Return:** The compound annual growth rate (CAGR) or total return of the investment over a specific period. * **Risk-Free Rate:** The return of a safe investment, such as a U.S. Treasury Bill, over the same period. * **Ulcer Index:** A measure of the depth and duration of drawdowns from the highest point (peak) to the lowest point (trough) and back to recovery.
-The result is a single number.
-A higher Martin Ratio implies that the investment has generated superior returns relative to the drawdown risk it incurred.
-It rewards consistency and stability while penalizing strategies that subject investors to deep, agonizing losses.
+The mathematical formula for the Martin Ratio is relatively straightforward, but its components require careful data tracking to remain accurate: Martin Ratio = (Portfolio Return - Risk-Free Rate) / Ulcer Index How the components work: Portfolio Return: This is usually represented as the compound annual growth rate (CAGR) or the total percentage return of the investment over a specific, multi-year evaluation period.
+Risk-Free Rate: This represents the return of a guaranteed, safe investment, such as a 3-month or 10-year U.S. Treasury Bill, over that same identical period.
+This ensures you are only measuring the profit earned by taking risk.
+Ulcer Index: This is the specialized denominator that measures the depth and duration of all price drawdowns from their highest preceding points (peaks) to their lowest subsequent points (troughs), including the time it takes to recover back to the peak.
+The resulting figure is a single, comparable number.
+A higher Martin Ratio implies that the investment manager has generated superior returns relative to the specific drawdown risk they incurred.
+It acts as a mathematical reward for consistency and recovery speed while severely penalizing any strategies that subject investors to deep, agonizing, or "permanent" losses of capital.

 Martin Ratio vs. Sharpe Ratio